You are currently viewing 5 Things You Should Do Before Your Trip to Ireland

 5. Tips on Adapters, GPS, and WiFi Coverage

-Adaptors – be prepared for Ireland’s different voltage requirements by bringing the appropriate adapter that will into an Irish electrical outlet.
+Adapters – be prepared for Ireland’s different voltage requirements by bringing the appropriate adapter that will fit into an Irish electrical outlet.
 Ireland’s wall outlets deliver 230 volts/50Hz, whereas, in the U.S. and Canada, it is 110v.
-Plugs and sockets in Ireland have three prongs, so you’ll have to plug your devices into that adaptor first since they simply won’t fit into the Irish sockets.
+Plugs and sockets in Ireland have three prongs, so you’ll have to plug your devices into that adapter first since they simply won’t fit into the Irish sockets.

 irelandonabudget.com